Chechobuitrago/react-vite-gif-app/README.md

-Sure, I can do that.
-Here is the README.md file for your code:

 ## GifExpertApp

 GifExpertApp is a web application that allows users to search for and view GIFs.
 The application is built using React and uses the Giphy API to fetch GIFs.